Mother, 1-year-old son killed in Alaska polar bear attack

 The Alaska Nannut Co-Management Council, which was created to represent “the collective Alaska Native voice in polar bear co-management,” on its website says polar bears near or entering villages represent ongoing safety concerns for communities within polar bear territory.

-“This seems to be just one of those terrible cases where despite doing the right things, we had a bear that was an outlier at a time of year that you would never expect that to happen,” he said.

-Derocher, the professor of biological sciences at University of Alberta, said the location of the attack is far south in the distribution of polar bears, but it isn’t abnormal for them to be there.
+Joseph Jessup McDermott, executive director of the Alaska Nannut Co-Management Council, which represents tribes that have hunted polar bears for subsistence, said the bear patrol in Wales “is not currently active” because “it essentially lost what funding it had.”
+The organization has been working with the World Wildlife Fund and other partners to restore the patrol program, McDermott said.

-The bear is from a population of polar bears in the Chukchi Sea that is faring well amid climate change, Derocher said.
-That means the attack could be the result of a bear lured by attractants such as food or garbage more than by climate change factors, he said.
+The bear was from a population in the Chukchi Sea that is faring well amid climate change, Derocher said.
+That means the attack could be the result of a bear lured by attractants such as food or garbage.

 Polar bears of the southern Beaufort Sea, east of the Chukchi Sea population, are in worse shape, Derocher said.

-In this case, even though there is ice in the Chukchi and northern Bering seas, the quality of that ice is not known that well.
+In this case, even though there is ice in the Chukchi and northern Bering seas, the quality of that ice is not well known.
 More importantly, York said they don’t know what’s going on under the ice — or what the availability of seals and other prey is for polar bears.

-The changes are also happening in the winter, when people assumed they were safe from polar bears being on shore, said York.